Oaks Christian School

-Oaks Christian School (OCS) is a co-educational, college-preparatory, non-denominational Christian school serving grades 5–12.
+Oaks Christian School (OCS) is a co-educational, college-preparatory, non-denominational Christian school serving students TK–12.
 Oaks Christian School is located on 25 acres in Westlake Village, Los Angeles County, California.
 The school was established in 2000.
-As of the 2019–20 school year, total student enrollment is approximately 1,400 students.
-Approximately three-quarters of these students are enrolled in high school (grades 9–12), while the remainder comprise the middle school population (grades 5–8).
+As of the 2024–25 school year, total student enrollment was approximately 1,725 students.
+Approximately 65% of these students are enrolled in high school (grades 9–12), while the remainder comprise the middle school population (grades 4–8).

 History

 In 1997, 18 acres in a Westlake Village industrial park were purchased for the original campus.
 Oaks Christian School opened in 2000 to approximately 160 high school students and 40 middle school students.
 By the year 2002, most of the school and campus infrastructure had been completed, with the exception of the Bedrosian Pavilion, a performing arts facility completed in 2007.
-Surrounded by the Four Seasons Hotel and the Dole Food Company headquarters to the east, the Ventura Freeway to the south, and a large industrial park to the north, only one property lies contiguous to the campus.
+Surrounded by the Four Seasons Hotel to the east, the Ventura Freeway to the south, and a large industrial park to the north, only one property lies contiguous to the campus.
 That seven-acre property became available in 2007, allowing for expansion.

 In the 2009–10 school year, Oaks Christian opened its new middle school facility on the adjacent property.
 In 2014-15, the Academy V program for fifth grade students was launched.